-To become an approved visitor, you must complete a Visitor’s Request Form and submit a copy of a state-issued photo I.D or driver’s license.
+To become an approved visitor, you must complete a Visitor’s Request Form and submit a copy of a state-issued photo I.D. or driver’s license.
 Never attempt to visit unless you know you are approved and you know the authorized visiting days and hours.
 The hours of visitation will be established by the facility; however, the inmate’s security and earned credit level will dictate the number of hours he/she is authorized to visit.
 Visiting times may also be limited based on the fire marshal’s rated capacity for the facility’s designated visiting area(s).
 Visiting days will include, but are not limited to, Saturday, Sunday and all state recognized holidays.
-This information can be found on the ODOC website or by calling the facility directly.
+This information can be found on each facilities' webpage or by calling the facility directly.

 This will vary due to security level.
 The inmate in question will generally know and can advise you.
 You can also call the facility and request to speak with the Visitation Officer.

 With facility head approval, children under the age of 18 may be approved to visit.
 Natural or adopted children of an inmate must be accompanied by an inmate’s approved visitor.
 All other children must be accompanied by their parent or legal guardian.
 In the event a question arises, the visitor may be required to provide documentation, such as a birth certificate, to reflect parentage.
 For more specific information, review OP-030118.

 Family and friends may place funds into an inmate’s account using JPay.
 However, inmates who are housed in private prisons are not included in these deposit program and you will need to follow procedures as dictated by those private facilities.